 It is hard to argue with Fahey’s logic for why the Cowboys offensive supporting cast is so great, as he cites that outside of receiver depth, this offense has almost no flaws on paper.

 Putting Ezekiel Elliott behind an offensive line that essentially features four first-round picks is unfair.
 Elliott will be able to replicate and even improve on what Murray achieved two years ago behind a slightly less-talented line.
 With Dez Bryant as a mismatch problem outside, a healthy Tony Romo should have one of the easiest roles of any top quarterback next season.
 What Romo will need to do is elevate the other receivers in his offense.
 Jason Witten has declined dramatically over the final stage of his career, while Terrance Williams has never lived up to expectations.
-Cole Beasley and Brice Butler could thrive with Romo, if the quarterback is given the kind of pass protection we expect.
+Cole Beasley and Brice Butler could thrive with Romo if the quarterback is given the kind of pass protection we expect.
 This team is extremely talented, even if most of the defense will be suspended by the time the season starts.

 For years we have said that Tony Romo needed more help to bring that elusive sixth championship to Dallas, but it now seems that, at least offensively, the help is finally fully in place.
 Jerry and Stephen Jones have equipped the Cowboys with the NFL’s top and most complete offensive line, an all-time great tight end, one of the most dangerous receivers in the league, and now an expected rookie sensation running back.

-Maybe, just maybe, for the first time in his career the Dallas Cowboys organization has truly set Romo up to succeed from game one, without having to carry the entire load of the offense on his shoulders.
+Maybe, just maybe, for the first time in his career, the Dallas Cowboys organization has truly set Romo up to succeed from game one, without having to carry the entire load of the offense on his shoulders.

-As Fahey also points out, however, this defense could very well be the weight which weighs too heavy for the offense to carry.
+As Fahey also points out, however, this defense could very well be the weight that weighs too heavy for the offense to carry.
 Suspensions to DeMarcus Lawrence and Randy Gregory deplete an already questionable defensive line, and the suspension of Rolando McClain brings with it even more uncertainty to the unit as a whole.